unreal-archive/unreal-archive/README.md

 - Archive (zip, 7z, rar, self-extracting, etc), or Umod
 - Multiple `.unr` or `.ut2` files present
 - May contain `.utx`, `.umx`, `.ogg` and other package content
-- No `.u` or `.int` files should be present, as these could indicate the content of a mod or gametype, which also contain maultiple maps
+- No `.int`, `.ucl` or `.upl` files should be present, as these could indicate the content of a mod or gametype, which also contain maultiple maps

 ### Skins